PotatoTomatoYay/QUANTUM-BJ-AT-THE-SPEED-OF-LIGHT/README.md

 After seeing the applications of quantum computing on a simple coin flip, we were inspired to use quantum computing to simulate another form of luck, in this case: drawing cards!
 More specifically, using it to create a game of blackjack.
 And thus, Quantum BJ, a complex game that tests both skill and intelligence, was born.

 # Playing Quantum BJ
+Quantam BlackJack is played synonomously to the well-known Casino Game.

+The dealer gives 2 cards each to the player and themselves.
+One of the dealer's cards is unknown to the player(facedown).

+With the intention of having a hand valued closest to 21(but not over 21), the user asks the dealer for a card.
+The process in which the dealer gives the user a card is referred to as 'hitting' the user.
+If the user thinks that another card would take his/her hand value past 21, he/she can ask to stop.
+At this point, the dealer hits himself/herself until his/her hand is valued closest to 21(but not over 21).
+Assuming that neither the dealer nor the user has surpassed 21, each hand value is calculated and whoever has the higher hand determines if the user has won or lost.
+If the user's hand is greater than the dealers, the user wins.
+Otherwise, the user loses.

 ## The Objective of Quantum BJ
 In Quantum BJ, the objective is to have the highest hand value not exceeding 21.